bnguyentrd/microservice-two-shot/README.md

 ## Shoes microservice
+Anthony's explanations

+Explain your models and integration with the wardrobe microservice, here.

 Experiments/Concerns:
     - In poller.py forgot to call get_bin function in poller function.
 This caused a lot of back and forth concerning a 400 error on insomnia.